 - Only keep foods in the home which are included in the nutritional guidelines given earlier

 - Don’t forget the working environment – you can’t control all of it, but you can certainly control what’s in your immediate vicinity.
 Look in your desk and bin any secret stores of biscuits, snacks and sweets

-13. Stay in touch: even if you are well and have achieved your weight loss goal, you should stay in touch with us and let us know from time to time how you are getting along.
-Plus we do love to hear from our patients.
+13. Stay in touch: it is important to understand that you have an implanted device which requires lifelong follow-up.
+That means that even if you are well and have achieved your weight loss goal, you must stay in touch with us and let us know from time to time how you are getting along.
+Plus we do love to hear from our patie